ishaanshah/GSoC-Proposal/Proposal.md

 # Project Overview
 ListenBrainz now has a statistics infrastructure that collects and computes statistics from the listen data that have been stored in the database.
 Right now the only information an user gets about his/her listening trends is a list of recent listens and top artists.
 This project aims to change this by serving interesting graphs and statistics that would more helpful to the user.

-The current generation of statistics takes place in the following manner
-## Todo: Place the data flow diagram over here

-To implement other kinds of graphs some changes have to be made to the database schema and the data flow
-## Todo: Figure out the backend an put it over here

 # Graphs and Statistics which can be shown
 The graphs to be shown can be classified into two different catagories: